 We decided to do this without renting a local Sherpa.
 Friends tried to persuade us not to go, but they didn't succeed.
 The mountain was calling us!

-We started our tour at our base camp at 0 meters above sea level.
+The climb started at our base camp at 0 meters above sea level.
 It took us two days to get used to such extreme height.

 We went on our way sometime in the late morning.
 There were three of us - every one of us being an experienced climber.

-Our first stop was somewhere on the half way up.
-The narrow path was replaced by a wider macadam road.
-There we considered our options for moving on.
-After a while we took the road towards the top.
+Our first stop was somewhere on the half way up, at a point where the narrow path was replaced by a wider gravel road.
+We considered our options for moving on and after a while we took the road towards the top.
 We decided to continue without crampons.

 After a while we reached the top of Mt.
 Veliki Bokolj with its staggering 274 meters above sea level.
-There we took some photos and enjoyed the view (the Kornati natural park looked as beautiful as ever).
+We took some time for photos and enjoyed the view (the Kornati natural park looked as beautiful as ever).
 The most enthusiastic hiker of the three of us had a stamp-pad on him (he usually does).
 We used it with the stamp, which is available at the top.

 After some 20 minutes we decided to head back - we were afraid of some unexpected snow blizzard.
 You can never be too careful!

 Besides seeing a couple of snakes, the descent went on without incidents.
 We were back at our base-camp just in time for lunch.
-To our great surprise it was fish again.
+To our great surprise it was sea bass on the menu again.
 It was delicious!